-Many subroutines would require some input in order to work.
+Subroutines can require input.
 That input is provided by arguments.
-The number and type of arguments that this subroutine accepts is called its signature.
+A subroutine may define zero or more parameters.
+The number and type of parameters that a subroutine defines is called its signature.

 The below subroutine accepts a string argument.

 '''

 sub say-hello (Str $name) {

 say "Hello " ~ $name ~ "!!!!"

 }

 say-hello "Paul";

 say-hello "Paula";

 '''